Positive and Negative Affect Schedule: PANAS-X

 In 1994, Watson and Clark developed an expanded form of the PANAS, called the PANAS-X, that consists of 60 items that can be completed in 10 minutes or less.
 The PANAS-X incorporates the original, higher order dimensions specified in the PANAS in addition to the measures of 11 lower order emotional states.
 These measures are broken down into three main categories: basic negative emotion scales consisting of fear, hostility, guilt, and sadness; basic positive emotion scales consisting of joviality, self-assurance, and attentiveness; and other affective states consisting of shyness, fatigue, serenity, and surprise.
-Through extensive analyses, all eleven affective states, with the exception of surprise, were shown to be stable, valid measures that assess how an individual’s emotional states fluctuate over time.
+Through extensive analyses, all eleven affective states, with the exception of surprise, were shown to be stable, valid measures that assess how an individual's emotional states fluctuate over time.

 Impact

-Many forms of the PANAS (PANAS-C, PANAS-X, I-PANAS-SF, and among others) have shown that the PANAS has been widely employed.
+Many forms of the PANAS (PANAS-C, PANAS-X, I-PANAS-SF, among others) have shown that the PANAS has been widely employed.
 Recent studies have also shown that the PANAS can be administered in a large general adult population, as well as other populations.
 However, to date, the PANAS is mostly used as a research tool in group studies, but it has the potential to be utilized in clinical work with individuals.
 Furthermore, the PANAS has the potential to be used to evaluate mental illnesses, as shown in an experiment conducted by Dyck, Jolly, and Kramer, which demonstrated its effectiveness in distinguishing between depression and anxiety in clinical samples.

 Limitations

-Since the PANAS is a self-report questionnaire, it can be difficult to assess people’s mood accurately, as people can overstate or understate their experience of their moods.
+Since the PANAS is a self-report questionnaire, it can be difficult to assess people's mood accurately, as people can overstate or understate their experience of their moods.
 In addition, the original PANAS had a limited sample size of college students, which concerns with wide applicability to other samples.
 Furthermore, some studies claim that the PANAS is too long or that its items are redundant.
 The PANAS does not encompass higher order mood states.